Stifel Nicolaus Upgrades GB Group (OTCMKTS:GBGPF) to “Buy”

-GB Group (OTCMKTS:GBGPF) was upgraded by equities researchers at Stifel Nicolaus from a “hold” rating to a “buy” rating in a note issued to investors on Thursday, The Fly reports.
+GB Group (OTCMKTS:GBGPF) was upgraded by equities research analysts at Stifel Nicolaus from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Wednesday, Benzinga reports.

-Separately, Panmure Gordon upgraded GB Group from a “hold” rating to a “buy” rating in a report on Thursday, October 29th.
+Separately, Canaccord Genuity lowered GB Group from a “buy” rating to a “hold” rating in a research note on Monday.

 GB Group plc, together with its subsidiaries, provides identity data intelligence services in the United Kingdom, the United States, Australia, and internationally.
 The company operates through Fraud, Identity, and Location segments.
 Its solutions help organizations to validate and verify the identities and locations of their customers.